The three-digit numbers known as your credit score range between 300 and 900 in Canada.

 As you use the card and make payments, they send the information to the credit bureaus, which helps your credit score.
 Make sure to pay your balance on time and in full.

 If you are still carrying a fair amount of high-interest debt, you can consider using a debt consolidation loan at a lower interest rate or utilizing a balance transfer credit card.

 You can also utilize a debt management program to get back on track.

-It will take some time for you to raise your credit score, however, you can reach your goal to become creditworthy by starting your history of responsible credit use right now.
+It will take some time to raise your credit score; however, you can reach your goal of becoming creditworthy by starting your history of responsible credit use right now.

 Bad Credit Score FAQ